PFython/cleverdict/README.md

     x is y is z
     x[1] == x['_1'] == x['_True'] == x._1 == x._True == 'the truth'

-    # Use 'as_str=True' to return the results as a string
+    # Use 'as_str=True' to return the results as a printable string:
     >>> x.info(as_str=True)

     "CleverDict:\n    x is y is z\n    x[1] == x['_1'] == x['_True'] == x._1 == x._True == 'the truth'"

-You'll notice in the exaple above that `.info()` lists all the names assigned to the current instance rather than just referring to `self`.
+You'll notice in the example above that `.info()` lists all the names assigned to the current instance rather than just referring to `self`.
 If you want to get these names programmatically you can use the handy `.identify_self()` method:

     >>> a_more_meaningful_name = x

     >>> x.identify_self()
     ['a_more_meaningful_name', 'x', 'y', 'z']

+Did you also know that since [PEP3131](https://www.python.org/dev/peps/pep-3131/) many unicode letters are valid in attribute names?

+    >>> x = CleverDict(значение = "znacheniyeh: Russian word for 'value'")
+    >>> x.значение
+    "znacheniyeh: Russian word for 'value'"

-Did you also know that since [PEP3131](https://www.python.org/dev/peps/pep-3131/) many unicode letters are valid in attribute names?  `CleverDict` handles this and replaces all remaining *invalid* characters such as punctuation marks with "`_`" on a first come, first served basis.
+`CleverDict` handles this and replaces all remaining *invalid* characters such as punctuation marks with "`_`" on a *first come, first served* basis.
 To avoid duplicates or over-writing, a `KeyError` is raised if required, which is your prompt to rename the offending dictionary keys!
 For example:

     >>> x = CleverDict({"one-two": "hypen",
                         "one/two": "forward slash"})